 Dave Cousins, founder member, has been described by All Music Guide as: “the most talented Dylan influenced songwriter to come out of England”.
 He recently released his long awaited, and critically acclaimed, autobiography Exorcising Ghosts: Strawbs and Other Lives.
 It was listed by influential critic Richie Unterberger in his “Top 10 of 2014 rock books”

 Strawbs are often mentioned in the same breath as progressive rock bands like Yes, King Crimson, and The Moody Blues.
 It is well documented that Rick Wakeman left Strawbs for Yes.
 Rick was followed by Blue Weaver - who left Strawbs to join the Bee Gees, John Hawken – from the original Renaissance, Don Airey - now with Deep Purple, Adam Wakeman, and Oliver Wakeman, who, like his father, left Strawbs to join Yes!

-Strawbs have a unique component in their intricate music - they emerged out of the British Folk Movement of the mid-1960s.
-The band started life as the Strawberry Hill Boys playing bluegrass, before moving into the mainstream by making the first Strawbs album, All Our Own Work, with Sandy Denny in 1967, a full year before she recorded her first album with Fairport Convention.
-The album attracted the attention of A&M Records in Hollywood who signed Strawbs as their first British band.
+Strawbs emerged out of the British Folk Movement of the mid-1960s, starting life as the Strawberry Hill Boys playing bluegrass.
+They moved into the mainstream in 1967 by making the first Strawbs album, All Our Own Work, with Sandy Denny, a full year before she recorded her first album with Fairport Convention.
+The album attracted the attention of A&M Records in Hollywood who signed Strawbs as the first British band on the label.